fl101/awardfares-blog/_posts/2024-03-23-jal-a350-premium-economy-review.md

 ## Arrival

 The approach and landing in Tokyo were beautiful.
 It was cloudy initially, but for moments, you could see the entire city, even Mt.
 Fuji.
-Again, it was great to

 <figure>
 <img src="../assets/img/jal-a350-jfk-hnd/55-jala350.webp" alt="JAL Flagship A350-1000 Premium Economy Review" />